MaliMrav/Telemetry/README.md

-# ESP8266 MQTT Weather Display

-> **This project is as much an architecture and UX exercise as it is a weather display.**
+# Telemetry

+**Embedded telemetry framework for ESP microcontrollers**

+> An architecture-focused framework for building modular, maintainable MQTT-driven dashboards on ESP8266, ESP32, and compatible hardware.
 >
-> What began as a simple MQTT-powered dashboard has evolved into a reusable embedded UI framework that explores modular design, separation of concerns, and maintainable use of constrained ESP8266 hardware.
+> What began as a weather display has evolved into a reusable embedded UI framework that demonstrates clean separation of concerns, hardware abstraction, and extensible design patterns — all running on constrained microcontroller hardware.
->
-> The display node intentionally does very little computation itself.
-Wherever practical, processing is delegated upstream so the ESP8266 can stay focused on what it does best: consume data, present it clearly, and remain reliable.

 ---

+## What This Is

+Telemetry is a framework for building embedded dashboards that visualize sensor data, IoT telemetry, or any MQTT-published information.

+It's designed to be:
+- **Learned from** — clear architecture, documented patterns, teaching-focused code
+- **Extended** — add new screens, data sources, or input devices without modifying core code
+- **Ported** — works on ESP8266, ESP32, and integrated solutions like CYD displays
+- **Maintained** — modular structure that scales beyond a single-file sketch

+**Current reference implementation:** Weather dashboard on ESP8266 with ILI9341 TFT display and XPT2046 touch.

+---

-## Why This Project Exists
+## Why Telemetry Exists

 This project started with a practical problem.